samsonyuwono/CRM-Rails-App-With-JQUERY/NOTES.md

 - Create new comments model- [x]
 - Create new comments serialize [x]

+For JS- Comments
+- Create comment and attach it to page
+- attach it to update view function

 Stretch

 Decide where to add comments after all other requirements are achieved